erinknight242/M204-language-extension/README.md

 ## Requirements

 - [VS Code](https://code.visualstudio.com/) installed
-- M204 procedures saved in .txt format
+- M204 procedures saved in .txt forma

+## Install your extension

+- To start using the extension with Visual Studio Code, download this repo, copy it into your `<user home>/.vscode/extensions` folder and restart VS Code.

-## Local Use & Development
+## Local Development

 Until this extension is available to download through the marketplace, you will need to download the source code and debug it locally to use it.